ma1orek/what-if-world/README.md

-# Whatify 🌍 — AI-Powered Alternate History Timeline Generator
+# Whatify World — AI-Powered Alternate History Timeline Generator

 > Rewrite pivotal moments in history and watch an alternate timeline unfold on an interactive world map — narrated by AI.